Triumphs and unfinished business: SEC Chair Gary Gensler's first three years

 Gensler himself has given little indication in recent interviews of any second-guessing.
 "Knowing everything we know now, we would probably have laid out a similar agenda," Gensler told Bloomberg in an interview in February.

-With the U.S. presidential election less than a month away, time is running short for Gensler to finish everything he set initially out to do.
+With the U.S. presidential election less than a month away, time may be running short for Gensler to finish everything he set initially out to do.
 Scroll down for a list of his biggest bits of unfinished business related to wealth management.

 person talking with robotic ai.futuristic technology or machine learning concepts.
 Generative ai technology